FadeHack/Nestwhirr/README.md

-# Nestwhirr
+## Overview

-A Reddit-like community web application — frontend in React (Tailwind, React Query, Framer Motion) and backend in Node.js/Express with MongoDB.
-Supports communities (subnests), posts (text/image/link), comments, voting, auth (Firebase + backend), and community creation flows.
+Nestwhirr is a Reddit-style community platform for creating and joining communities, sharing posts (text/image/link), engaging in threaded discussions with voting, and managing user profiles — all in a responsive light/dark web experience with protected flows for authenticated users.

 ---